Search for low-mass electron-recoil dark matter using a single-charge sensitive SuperCDMS-HVeV Detector

 \section{Discussion and Outlook}

 The background event rate in HVeV Run 4 has been reduced by at least two orders of magnitude compared with the previous HVeV DM search~\cite{supercdmscollaboration2024lightdarkmatterconstraints} in the ROI, due to the replacement of the detector holder that removed most of the PCB material near the detectors.
 Consequently, upper bounds have improved significantly in Run 4 compared to Run 3.
-In the case of $\chi$-electron scattering, cross-sections not previously probed (a factor of a few lower than previous searches) are excluded for masses of $0.7-1.0\,$MeV/$c^2$, which is mostly driven by the reduction of the first eh-pair peak event rate.

 Taking advantage of the lower background event rate during this experiment, for the first time we observed elevated trigger rate periods as described in Sec.~\ref{sec:datacollection}, and developed a live-time cut to remove them.
-The nature of these high-rate events are still unclear, and they are expected to be further investigated in the following experiments.
+The nature of these high-rate events is still under investigation.